 Anyone who has developed an ear infection knows how painful and irritating the condition can be.
 Cats too can get ear infections.
-Cats can hear better than people and even better than bogs as they are extremely sensitive to sound.
+Cats can hear better than people and even better than dogs as they are extremely sensitive to sound.

 Ear Mites: Extremely contagious, ear mites are often passed from pet to pet by contact at home or outdoors.